mohamedicho99/mohamedicho99/README.md

 - 👋 Hi, I’m @mohamedicho99, a student at #1337
 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ... c lang
-- 💞️ I’m looking to collaborate on ... building something that makes a differenc.
+- 💞️ I’m looking to collaborate on ... building something that makes a difference.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I wanna rule the world